Saving Time in the Garden

 Save Time Creating New Garden Beds

 Save time by planning ahead.
 All my new beds are created using the lasagna gardening method.
 You may have also heard it called sheet composting in the past.
 Patricia Lanza came along and gave it a nifty new name and wrote a great book on the subject.
 There is no digging involved and no sod to remove using this method.
 Prepare your beds when organic material is readily available.
 For me, that's in the summer and fall.
 Mark out the new garden bed and edge it, if possible, to keep creeping weeds from getting into the garden.
 Lay down about 10 layers of black and white newspaper to cover the existing grass and weeds.
 Wet the newspapers as you go so that they don't blow away.
 Then start layering organic matter on top of the newspapers.
 You can layer them in any order you'd like, but I always like to finish the bed with a layer of compost on top and put layers of compost and/or topsoil through out the bed.
 Some common things to add to your bed include, leaves, grass clippings, top soil, peat moss, pine needles and compost.
 Pile the bed about twice as high as the final height will need to be as the bed will settle and start decomposing over the winter months.
 For example, a bed that had 12" of stuff layered on top of the soil, will only be about 6" high in the spring.
-To get more details on how to garden this way, check out Patricia's book here.
+A more in-depth article can be found here.

 Save Time Fertilizing